 It’s no surprise that the more facilities you get access to in your condos will also spike the price.
 An average condo may have simple facilities but even then, there are fees for hydro, heating, water, etc., to consider.
 The more people that move in and use these facilities, the higher the costs.

-Condo fees are steadily increasing, but the real estate corporation you choose will have a definitive impact on the maintenance fees as well.
+Condo fees are steadily increasing as well as the condo rental fees in Toronto, but the real estate corporation you choose will have a definitive impact on the maintenance fees as well.
 How they divide the funds and such can be shown in the status certification, which is why our experts stressed that above.

 If you are at any time concerned with the maintenance fees and the elevated costs per year for your condos, our team advises you to attend meetings.
 At any time, any resident has the right to view documentation stating where the funds are going.
 While high fees, such as a few hundred dollars to a thousand for example can be daunting, low maintenance fees are more of a red flag.

-Many pre-construction condos may boast of record low fees, but in reality this is not sustainable in the long run.
+Many pre-construction condos in Etobicoke may boast of record low fees, but in reality, this is not sustainable in the long run.
 The pre-construction maintenance price per square footage might be very enticing, but that’s just the condo company’s way of getting you to purchase the property.
 Once they have the buyers locked in, you can say goodbye to low costs per square foot of your unit.

 How much are condo fees in Toronto?

-Condo fees in Toronto come in at an average between 50 cents to a dollar or above per square foot of your unit.
-Depending on the amenities, services and personnel your building employs, the costs can vary.
+Condo fees in cities like North York and Toronto come in at an average of between 50 cents to a dollar or above per square foot of your unit.
+Depending on the amenities, services, and personnel your building employs, the costs can vary.
 However, the larger your unit is, the more you have to pay.

 The extra condo fees in Toronto can be likened to taxes because it’s necessary to keep everything running.
 Sometimes it can be hard to swallow hiked up costs, but our experts urge you to take a more active role in the governance of your building so you can keep your finger on the pulse of the spending.